NiteshBhardwaj171/NITESHBHARDWAJ171/README.md

 # Hi there, How're you? 👋

-• I'm a UG student at CSE Department with a passion of Science and web development.<br>• Pursueing Bachelor In Technology.<br>• I'm currently learning coding skills 🌱.<br>• I code in C,PYTHON AND HTML.<br>• I made a project on message encryption and decryption.<br>• I'm happy if you help me in developing projects and program.
+• I'm a UG student at CSE Department with a passion of Science and web development.<br>• Pursueing Bachelor Of Technology.<br>• I'm currently learning coding skills 🌱.<br>• I code in C,PYTHON AND HTML.<br>• I made a project on message encryption and decryption.<br>• I'm happy if you help me in developing projects and program.

 📫 How to reach me: niteshbhardwaj8650@gmail.com